squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    The search plugin adds a search bar to the header, allowing users to search your documentation, so it's easier to find what they're looking for.
+    The search plugin adds a search bar to the header, allowing users to search the entire documentation, so it's easier for them to find what they're looking for.

     ---